seydx/homebridge-camera-ui/README.md

 **Creating and maintaining Homebridge plugins consume a lot of time and effort, if you would like to share your appreciation, feel free to "Star" or donate.**

-This is a dynamic platform plugin for [Homebridge](https://github.com/nfarina/homebridge) to control your YI Cameras with MQTT (motion), GUI (Access to stream via http), Telegram notification and FakeGato Support
+This is a dynamic platform plugin for [Homebridge](https://github.com/nfarina/homebridge) to control your YI Cameras with MQTT (motion), GUI (Access to stream via http), Telegram notification and FakeGato Support.
+It is designed for the [YI-HACK v4](https://github.com/TheCrypt0/yi-hack-v4) and offers 100% support.
+Also, most switches that are otherwise only accessible via Web Interfae can be switched via third-party apps, for example Elgato EVE App.

 This Plugin creates one accessory with two services.
 A camera service to access your camera via RTSP and a Motion Sensor service with FakeGato functionality to check the last movement and more.
+It creates also some custom characteristics to switch camera settings, eg SSH, FTP, Telnet etc within 3rd party apps like Elgato EVE.

 You can also set up the notifier to get a Telegram notification with customized messages and markdown capability when motion detected/undetected.